-To make sure the frosting is thoroughly blended, thoroughly mix it before adding each addition.
+To ensure the frosting is thoroughly blended, thoroughly mix it before adding each addition.

 Personally, I do not add additional milk to my cream cheese frosting for this cake.

-If you feel your frosting is too thick, you can certainly add a little bit of milk to thin out the frosting if you prefer.
+If you feel your frosting is too thick, you can add a little milk to thin it out if you prefer.